WHY IS A HIGH BRIGHT LCD DISPLAY VIEWABLE OUTDOORS?

 The LCD on the left (350nits) looks to have terrible contrast because the sunlight defines the minimum black level, while conversely the high lumen output of Metrospec X47i on the right (2500nits) pushes the brightness of the highlights well above the minimum black level set by the sunlight reflecting off the display.

-An array of LED’s makes up the backlighting in a modern LCD display is made up of an array of LED’s.
+An array of LED’s makes up the backlighting in a modern LCD display.
 LED’s are much more efficient than the ancient incandescent bulbs or compact fluorescent lamps (CFL’s) they replaced, but they are still not terribly efficient.
-Only about 3% of the electrical energy is turned into light.
-The rest is given off as heat.
+Only about 3% of the electrical energy turns into light.
+The rest emits as heat.

 Picture: The backlight inside a Metrospec X47i high bright LCD display.

-Our high bright displays are specially engineered to handle the higher power needed to project more light.
+Our high bright displays handle the higher power needed to project more light.
 There is almost a linear relationship between the brightness and power consumption.
 A 1500nit display is 4 times brighter than your TV at home, but it also uses 4 times as much electricity, much of which is heat.

 To give you some feel for the magnitude of the numbers we are talking about here, the Metrospec X47i utilises a 214watt backlight to achieve a brightness of 2000nits.
 If we assume an LED efficiency of 3% (that is, 3% of the energy used is turned into photons of light) then approximately 207 watts of heat energy will be produced by the backlight set at full brightness.

 If you are concerned about your power bill, don’t worry.
-Our displays can be equipped with an optional light sensor that will automatically dim the display based on ambient light conditions, reducing energy consumption and running costs can be included with your display.
+An optional light sensor that automatically dims the display based on ambient light conditions, reduces energy consumption and running costs can be included with your display.

 Hopefully, this has highlighted one of the key differences between a Metrospec display and others on the market.